-- a) Copyright for completed artworks on public land are held mutually by the City of Kalamunda and the artist.
+a) Copyright for completed artworks on public land are held mutually by the City of Kalamunda and the artist.
 Where located on privately owned land copyright is held mutually by the land owner, artist and City of Kalamunda.
-In practical terms, this means that the City or land owner has the right to reproduce extracts from the design documentation and photographic images of the artwork for marketing purposes such as annual reports, information brochures about the development or information brochures about the artwork. - b) The artist will have the right to reproduce extracts from the design documentation or photographic images of the artwork in books or other publications associated with the artist or artwork.
+In practical terms, this means that the City or land owner has the right to reproduce extracts from the design documentation and photographic images of the artwork for marketing purposes such as annual reports, information

-c) Where located on public land the ongoing maintenance of the artwork is the responsibility of the City of Kalamunda.
+- b) The artist will have the right to reproduce extracts from the design documentation or photographic images of the artwork in books or other publications associated with the artist or artwork. - c) Where located on public land the ongoing maintenance of the artwork is the responsibility of the City of Kalamunda.
 Where located on privately owned land the land owner is responsible for maintenance.